ultral/ultral.github.io/it/how-to-test-custom-os-distr.md

-# How to test your own OS distributive
+# How to test your own OS distribution

 ![intro](assets/distr-intro.png?raw=true)